FIFA

 02 Business Requirements

-Replace manual emails, spreadsheets, and scattered tools with one unified digital platform
+Replace manual emails, spreadsheets, and external tools with one unified digital platform

 Enable automated distribution of forms, reminders, and approvals to ensure deadlines are met